 \end{lemma} \begin{proof} According to the reproducing property and \citet[Lemma~3]{Gretton2012AKT}, there exist mean embeddings $\mu_p,\mu_q\in\mcH_{\bk}$ such that $\sup_{f\in\mcF_{\bk}} \mbE_{P_{X^1,\dots, X^d}}[f(X^1,\dots, X^d)]=\langle f, \mu_p\rangle_{\mcH_{\bk}}$ and $\mbE_{\otimes_{j=1}^d P_{X^j}}[f(X^1,\dots, X^d)]=\langle f, \mu_q\rangle_{\mcH_{\bk}}$ for all $f\in\mcF_{\bk}$.
 Then we have

-where the subscripts of the expectation in last line mean the distributions of $X$ and $X'$.
+where the subscripts of the expectation in last line indicate the distributions of $X$ and $X'$.
 The proof is thus completed.
 The sample version is similar to the population version, which is omitted here. \end{proof}

-Next we derive the concentration inequality for permuted dHSIC, which is built based on two steps.
-The first is establishing the concentration inequality for a permuted U-statistic of dHSIC, which is given by
+Next we derive the concentration inequality for permuted dHSIC, which is built in two steps.
+The first establishes the concentration inequality for a permuted U-statistic of dHSIC, which is given by

-The second step is bounding the discrepancy between the V- and U-statistic.
+The second step bounds the discrepancy between the V- and U-statistics.
 The concentration inequality for a permuted U-statistic of dHSIC is not a trivial extension of the $d=2$ case, which has been proved in \cite{Kim2022MinimaxOO}.
 We now formulate the first step as Lemma~\ref{le_u_dhsic_con_per} for its own theoretical significance. \begin{lemma}[Concentration Inequality for $U_{\bpi, \dHSIC}$] Consider the permuted U-statistic \eqref{eq_02} and assume that the kernels $k^j$ are bounded as $0\leq k^j(x,x')\leq K^j$ for all $x,x'\in \mbX^j$ and $j\in[d]$.
 Let $K_0:=\prod_{j=1}^dK^j$, then for all $t>0$ and some constant $C > 0$, we have

 \end{lemma} \begin{proof}